LLNL/Silo/docs/intro.md

   This object must contain at least the domain and range values, along with the number of points in the curve.
   In addition, a title, variable names, labels, and units may be provided.

-Variable
-: Miscelaneous Array data.
-  This object contains, in addition to the data, the dimensions and data type of the array.
-  This object is not required to be associated with a mesh.

 ### Other Silo Objects

 In addition to the objects listed in the previous section which are tailored to the job of representing computational data from scientific computing applications.